0xcyberpj/CTFs-Writeups/HackTheBox/b2r/Mango/Mango.md

   <img src="https://github.com/lorenzoinvidia/CTFs-Writeups/blob/master/HackTheBox/b2r/Mango/src/2.png" alt="1" />
 </p>

-Jumping to this address we found a login page
+We add this domain to our hosts file and by surfing to it we get a login page

 ### MongoDB